Uniqueness in Haken's Theorem: From weakly aligned to aligned

 Continue with the algorithm until the height or diameter in some component $\overline{E}$ is $1$.
-(We pause to note the last step). $T$ now divides $\overline{E}$ into a planar surface in $B$, say, (which is incident to $\bdd \overline{E}$ if $\overline{E}$ is a disk) and a collection of disks in $A$, all of them lying in a submanifold of $M$ with a lower genus Heegaard splitting surface.
-Once again apply the Strong Haken Theorem \cite{Sc} together with the inductive hypothesis on this lower genus splitting to isotope $T$ so that $\overline{E}$ is a solution.
+We note in detail the last step: $T$ now divides $\overline{E}$ into a planar surface in $B$, say, (which is incident to $\bdd \overline{E}$ if $\overline{E}$ is a disk) and a collection of disks in $A$, all of $\overline{E}$ now lying in the Heegaard split proper submanifold $M_B$ of $M$ with lower complexity than $(M, T)$.
+Once again apply the Strong Haken Theorem \cite{Sc} together with the inductive hypothesis on this lower complexity splitting to isotope $T$ so that $\overline{E}$ is aligned, uniquely up to congruence.
 This completes the algorithm.